gaurav34-dev/project_daa_1/README.md

 1) Texture synthesis, generating arbitrarily large textures from small real-world samples and

-2) Texture transfer, re-rendering an image in the style of another.

 >The method
 works directly on the images and does not require 3D information.